-In the dual-degree nursing program, students earn a Bachelor of Science in either biology or kinesiology through an accelerated three-year curriculum at Gordon (including summer classes) and a Bachelor of Science with a nursing major through an accelerated 16-month curriculum at Curry College.
+In the dual-degree nursing program, students earn a Bachelor of Science in Health Science through an accelerated three and a half year curriculum at Gordon (including summer classes) and a Bachelor of Science with a nursing major through an accelerated 16-month curriculum at Curry College.
 The average program completion time is four years and three months.

 The accelerated nature of the dual-degree program saves students up to $29,000* and affords them two degrees in under five years.
 Students can retain financial aid packages awarded by Gordon until they complete all of the Gordon requirements (according to the above timeline, at the end of year three).
 For the final portion of the program, students will pay tuition at Curry College and may be eligible for scholarships.

 A private, four-year, liberal arts college in Milton, MA, Curry College has been educating the Boston area’s top nurses for 40 years.
 The nursing program originated in Boston Children’s Hospital, which is ranked as the country’s #1 pediatric hospital by U.S. News and World Report.
 When the Hospital phased out its diploma program, the program moved to Curry to become the College’s School of Nursing, which now offers certificate, bachelor’s and master’s programs.

 Located just seven miles from downtown Boston, Curry offers nursing students unparalleled access to dynamic, experiential learning at some of the world’s best academic medical facilities—including Boston Children’s Hospital, Massachusetts General Hospital, Tufts Medical Center and Beth Israel Deaconess Medical Center.
 Curry’s program was the first in Massachusetts to be granted accreditation by the Commission on Collegiate Nursing Education.
 They were also one of 15 schools in the country selected for the pilot Robert Wood Johnson Quality and Safety in Nursing Education (QSEN) project on which their curriculum is now based.